-The café is supplied with fresh, seasonal produce grown on the farm where possible, with an expanding range of vegetables to include asparagus.
-We make jams, jellies and chutneys for the café, as well as separately for sale, and launched our own Real Fruit made-on-demand ice cream in 2020.
+The Tibbs Farm café is supplied with fresh, seasonal produce grown on the farm where possible, with an expanding range of vegetables to include asparagus.
+We make jams, jellies and chutneys for the café, as well as separately for sale.
+We also have our own real fruit made-on-demand ice cream.

 From the beginning of June through to mid-August, the farm is brimming with pick-your-own fruits, including strawberries, raspberries, loganberries, tayberries, gooseberries, redcurrants, blackcurrants, blackberries, plums, boysenberries and tummelberries.

-The farm has a number of signposted permissive farm trails straddling the Tillingham and Brede valleys with far-reaching views across Sussex and into Kent, crossing rivers and passing through ancient woodland.
+Tibbs Farm has a number of signposted permissive farm trails straddling the Tillingham and Brede valleys with far-reaching views across Sussex and into Kent, crossing rivers and passing through ancient woodland.
+These routes are open during the winter only.
+Maps are available at the café.

 The Cafe has wheelchair accessible with a fully compliant disabled WC.
 By the nature of being a farm, during the fruit season, whilst plenty of people manage perfectly well in wheelchairs and also with pushchairs we can't guarantee the terrain will be suitable for everyone.
 Much of the PYO fruit is situated on northern facing banks.